armata/bitrack.tech/_posts/2017-8-31-moving-to-vyos-part-2-accessing-modem.md

 set interfaces ethernet eth1 address '192.168.1.2/24'
 ```

+(the /24 here is to create a static route)

 ## Create the source NAT rule

 We also need NAT so it looks like all the traffic comes out of `192.168.1.2` and not your private network ranges behind VyOS.